Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 You can find out more about Benedek’s real estate buyer’s agent services in Budapest.

 Itโ€™s essential to use a good lawyer in Hungary.
 There can be quite a few issues with buildings, such as debt and failed rooftop projects.
-Also, the apartment can have a number of claims and liens against it.
+Also, an apartment can have a number of claims and liens against it.

 The purchase contract is typically signed at a lawyerโ€™s office, and preferably, the contract should be bilingual in English/Hungarian so that you are not only not clueless, but you have the proper paperwork to present to your bank back home to make the transfer.
 The first step is typically to deposit 10% in an escrow account following the signature of a pre-contract and a few weeks later to wire the final 90% once the lawyers have cleared the paperwork.